satyagraha/gfm_viewer/README.md

 * _Template File_: an alternate HTML template file to the default may be provided
 * _CSS URL 1-3_: an alternate CSS presentation to the default may be provided
 * _JS URL 1-3_: an alternate JS implementation to the default may be provided
+* _Use Eclipse Console_: shows debugging output in Console view

+Some preference changes will require Eclipse to be restarted to take effect.

 Regarding the temporary formatted HTML files, when stored in the original markdown file directory note: